codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 ### Features & enhancements
 <br>

-#### New Helm installation
-In this major version, we have completely revamped the Runner installation process.
-Runner installation is now Helm-based, and we have a new `values` file, making the installation more streamlined and eaier to manage.
-From this version, Helm is the default installation method for the Codefresh Runner, which has implications for the installation options that were supported in previous versions.
-* CLI installation is considered legacy, and will be deprecated in the coming months
-* Existing Helm installations should delete the old `values` file and reinstall with the _new_ one

-For both existing CLI and Helm installations, you should delete the old values file and reinstall the Codefresh Runner using the new values file to leverage the enhancements.

-You can find everything about the new Helm installation in [ArtifactHub](https://artifacthub.io/packages/helm/codefresh-onprem/codefresh){:target="\_blank"}.
+#### Install/upgrade to v2.1
+Welcome to our new major on-premises release!

+**Installing v2.1**
+For detailed instructions on installing v2.1, visit [ArtifactHub](https://artifacthub.io/packages/helm/codefresh-onprem/codefresh){:target="\_blank"}.

 **Upgrading to v2.1**
-This major release includes new services and changes to existing services.
+This major release includes new services and updates to existing services.
-Before running the upgrade, read the details [here](https://artifacthub.io/packages/helm/codefresh-onprem/codefresh#to-2-1-0){:target="\_blank"}.
+Before initiating the upgrade process, review the instructions [here](https://artifacthub.io/packages/helm/codefresh-onprem/codefresh#to-2-1-0){:target="\_blank"}.

+#### New Helm installation for Codefresh Runner
+In this major version, we have completely overhauled the installation process for the Codefresh Runner.
+Now, Runner installation is completely Helm-based, making it streamlined and easier to manage.

+Starting with this version, Helm becomes the default installation method for the Codefresh Runner.
+This change has implications for the installation options from previous versions.
+* CLI installation is considered legacy, and will not be actively maintained going forward
+* For existing Helm installations with chart version 3.x or higher, we recommend migrating to the new chart version for the Runner

+The new Helm installation for the Runner is described in [Chart Configuration](https://artifacthub.io/packages/helm/codefresh-runner/cf-runtime#chart-configuration){:target="\_blank"} on ArtifactHub.

 Refer also to [Codefresh Runner installation]({{site.baseurl}}/docs/installation/codefresh-runner/) in the documentation.